agnelfrancis/LWFS/README.md

 ### Connecting DHT11 Sensor
 1. **Pin Configuration for DHT11:**
    - VCC (Pin 1): Connect to the 5V pin on the LWFS Station.
-   - DATA (Pin 2): Connect to a digital GPIO pin (e.g., D2).
+   - DATA (Pin 2): Connect to a A0 (e.g., A0 on Arduino).
    - GND (Pin 4): Connect to the GND pin on the LWFS Station.
 2. **Connection Diagram:**
    - Use jumper wires to connect the DHT11 sensor to the LWFS Station according to the pin configuration.

 ### Connecting BMP180 Sensor
 1. **Pin Configuration for BMP180:**
-   - VCC (Pin 1): Connect to the 3.3V pin on the LWFS Station.
+   - VIN (Pin 1): Connect to the 3.3V pin on the LWFS Station.
    - SDA (Pin 2): Connect to the SDA pin (e.g., A4 on Arduino).
    - SCL (Pin 3): Connect to the SCL pin (e.g., A5 on Arduino).
    - GND (Pin 4): Connect to the GND pin on the LWFS Station.